-- Other greenery, berries, dried flowers, etc. (optional)
+- Other greenery, berries, dried flowers, interesting twigs, etc. (optional)

 - First, wear good gloves!
 Pine and especially holly are very sharp, and your hands will take a beating if you don’t.
 You also will get sap on your hands if you are using fresh-cut evergreen.